solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-02-21 [LearninPub: Highlights & transcript from Zuckerberg’s 20K-word ethics talk – TechCrunch](http://learninpub.blogspot.com/2019/02/highlights-transcript-from-zuckerbergs.html)

 2019-02-22 [Forbes: Becoming The Masters Of Our Own Digital Destinies](https://www.forbes.com/sites/jessicabaron/2019/02/22/becoming-the-masters-of-our-own-digital-destinies/#434b73c96f18)
+* metions Tim Berners-Lee
+* mentions Facebook/ Google/ Microsoft/ big tech
+* "In Facebook CEO Mark Zuckerberg’s recent conversation with Harvard Law School's Jonathan Zittrain, the two briefly touched on a fascinating idea by Tim Berners-Lee, inventor of the World Wide Web, to build **a protocol called Solid**.Solid would act as a kind of data locker that would allow web users complete control over their data and what websites, companies, and apps they shared it with.
+In a September 2018 Medium post, Berners-Lee explained:It gives every user a choice about where data is stored, which specific people and groups can access select elements, and which apps you use.
+It allows you, your family and colleagues, to link and share data with anyone.
+It allows people to look at the same data with different apps at the same time.
+Solid would allow users constant access to the data they share as well as the ability to pick and choose what which apps can access certain information."
+* "If Solid could find a way to keep data secure from hackers and ensure that no one would ever be forced to hand over their data, we’d would likely have a good start to a new era of keeping our data safe on the Internet."

 2019-02-22 [Cryptoglobe: Mark Zuckerberg Considering Using Blockchain to Make Facebook More Decentralized](https://www.cryptoglobe.com/latest/2019/02/mark-zuckerberg-considering-using-blockchain-to-make-facebook-more-decentralized/)